StackVista/stackstate-docs/saas/user-management.md

 - The user must be a member of the `realm-admin` Keycloak group.
 - Permissions to create `App registrations` in [the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
-- An ID of the Active Directory group to grant permissions to Stackstate. (found in the [Groups section of the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups)).
+- An ID of the Active Directory group to grant permissions to StackState. (found in the [Groups section of the Azure portal](https://portal.azure.com/#view/Microsoft_AAD_IAM/GroupsManagementMenuBlade/~/AllGroups)).

 #### Creating an App Registration in Azure